 In our society, conflict generally has a negative connotation.
 It’s common to think that the best way to have safe and secure relationships is to avoid all disagreements.
 Fewer disagreements means less fighting, equals happier relationships.
 Given this messaging, our bickering made me worry about the health and stability of my relationship.

-As I always do, I spoke to my therapist about how I was feeling and she told me that fighting isn’t necessarily a bad thing.
-Conflict is normal in any kind of relationship and is often the way our concerns, opinions, and grievances get aired out.
-Research has also shown that fighting may actually mean that we care and can be an indicator of increased intimacy, which enhances relationships.
+As I always do, I spoke to my therapist about how I was feeling, and she told me that fighting isn’t necessarily a bad thing.
+Conflict is normal in any kind of relationship — it’s often the way we air our concerns, opinions, and grievances.
+In fact, research has shown that fighting may actually mean that we care and can be an indicator of increased intimacy, which enhances relationships.

-Firstly, there is a big difference between a throw-down fight and a disagreement.
-In any conflict, miscommunications and mistakes do happen and feelings will get hurt, but there is a healthy way to argue that will result in resolution, allowing you to feel closer to your partner, colleague, family member, or friend.
+However, there is a big difference between a throw-down fight and a disagreement.
+In any conflict, miscommunications and mistakes do happen and feelings will get hurt.
+But there is a healthy way to argue that results in resolution, allowing you to feel closer to your partner, colleague, family member, or friend.
 What truly matters is not the number of arguments you have or even what they’re about — it’s how we fight that makes a difference.

-A lot of fights stem from our own insecurities, yet instead of sharing how we really feel, we often mask by being defensive or by showing anger, because that’s so much easier than showing shame or vulnerability.
-It is, however, important to speak our truths, not only to get to the root of the issue, but also because good relationships are about communication.
+A lot of fights stem from our own insecurities, yet instead of sharing how we really feel, we often mask by being defensive or by showing anger, because it feels easier than showing shame or vulnerability.
+But it’s so important to speak our truths, not only to get to the root of the issue, but also because good relationships are about communication.

 As my favorite love guru, Esther Perel, has said, when people fight, it’s really about the lack of “affection, respect, power… or some combination of [the] three.”
 We need the courage to share how we really feel.
 (If you need some tips on how to share your feelings, check out my other blog post here.)